CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ### [Task 1](./Task1.ipynb): Speckle patterns of probabilities for various quantum circuit sizes

 In task 1, we produce the probability distribution obtained by performing projective measurement in the Z basis on the random quantum circuits (as defined in the problem) with various quantum circuit depth and width (i.e. the number of qubits).
-To help solve this problem, we created some functions in [proj_measurement.jl](./proj_measurement.jl) that performs the projective measurement in the basis of choice among X, Y, and Z. For example, we plotted the "speckle patterns" for random quantum circuits with {width, depth} of {3, 10}, {3, 20}, {5, 10}, {5, 20}, and {6, 10} in the figure below.
+To help solve this problem, we created some functions in [proj_measurement.jl](./proj_measurement.jl) to implement projective measurement in either X, Y, or Z basis.
+As an example, we plotted the "speckle patterns" for random quantum circuits with {width, depth} of {3, 10}, {3, 20}, {5, 10}, {5, 20}, and {6, 10} in Figure 1.

 <figure class="image">
   <img width="800" src = "./figures/task1_result.png" />